yonglinma18/IS477---Course-Project/README.md

 # Extraction and Enrichment
 - This step is not applicable to our project.
 - Both USDA Food Environment Atlas and CDC PLACES datasets are already structured, tabular CSV files provided by federal agencies.
-- No unstructured text, HTML, XML, or JSON needed to be parsed, and no NLP-based extraction or external enrichment (e.g., API lookups, census augmentation, geocoding, or metadata retrieval) was required.
+- No unstructured text, HTML, XML, or JSON needed to be parsed, and no NLP-based extraction or external enrichment was required.

 # Data Quality and Cleaning
 All data profiling and cleaning were performed using **OpenRefine**.